garylirocks/quickrefs/azure-arc.markdown

 ### Onboarding

+- Your Azure subscription need to be registered with the `Microsoft.HybridCompute` resource provider
 - Permissions: administrator permission required to install the agent on the target machine
   - Linux: by using the root account
   - Windows: as a member of the Local Administrators group